bzozoo/Coordinate-Searcher/README.md

 # Coordinate-Searcher
 NodeJS Coordinate repository.
-You can serch in it within 200 meters.
+You can serch coordinate in the repository with your posted coordinate object in 200 meters.
 The backend is sleeping!
 Before you start the frontend, you need start the backend

 ## DEMO